On the Support of Minimizers of Causal Variational Principles: General Structural Results

 showing that~$\tilde{\rho}_t$ is again normalized.
 Finally, again using the orthogonality,

 Thus~$\tilde{\rho}_t$ is an admissible variation which decreases the action, a contradiction. \QED

-An immediate consequence of this lemma is a useful positivity property of the Lagrangian when evaluated on a finite number of points in the support of~$\rho$. \begin{Corollary} For a finite family~$x_0, \ldots, x_N \in \supp \rho$ (with~$N \in \N$), the \textbf{Gram matrix}~$L$ defined by
+This lemma has useful consequences.
+We first derive a positivity property of the Lagrangian when evaluated on a finite number of points in the support of~$\rho$. \begin{Corollary} For a finite family~$x_0, \ldots, x_N \in \supp \rho$ (with~$N \in \N$), the \textbf{Gram matrix}~$L$ defined by

 is symmetric and positive semi-definite. \end{Corollary} \begin{proof} Given~$\varepsilon>0$ and a vector~$u = (u_0, \ldots, u_N) \in \C^{N+1}$, we set